-The governor's main challenger in the upcoming general election, Sen. Kurt Vialet, on Thursday called for temporary restrictions to be put in place to quell the latest rise in cases.
+The governor's main challenger in the upcoming general election, Sen. Kurt Vialet, on May 13 called for temporary restrictions to be put in place to quell the latest rise in cases.
 However, with the transition to endemic status Virgin Islanders can expect the continuance of large functions, including election activities and entertainment events.
-D.O.H. may continue encouraging the use of masks as it did last week, but it is less likely that Governor Bryan will implement another mask mandate.
+D.O.H. may continue encouraging the use of masks, but it is less likely that Governor Bryan will implement another mask mandate.

-Yet while the administration has announced the transition to endemic Covid status, the CDC hasn't made this determination.
+Yet even as the administration moves the territory to Covid endemic status, the CDC hasn't made this determination.
 In its latest update regarding endemic diseases, the agency said that when Covid is finally declared an endemic, this may "translate to continued mask wearing in places like public transportation, indoor settings, and offices."

 Additionally, the CDC stated, "With good community efforts, high vaccination rates, and improved treatments, Covid-19 can potentially become a predictable disease that communities can cope with, much as they do the seasonal flu.

-"For now, vaccination efforts remain a key step in ending the pandemic and transitioning to an endemic."
+For now, vaccination efforts remain a key step in ending the pandemic and transitioning to an endemic."